MTrajK/coding-problems/README.md

 4. [USFCA Visualization Tool](https://www.cs.usfca.edu/~galles/visualization/Algorithms.html) - Great tool for visualizing data structures and algorithms, created by the University of San Francisco.
 5. [VisuAlgo](https://visualgo.net/en) - Another great tool for visualizing data structures and algorithms through animation.
 6. [Google - Intro to Data Structures and Algorithms](https://www.udacity.com/course/data-structures-and-algorithms-in-python--ud513) - Free course on Udacity offered by Google.
-7. [Microsoft - Algorithms and Data Structures](https://www.edx.org/course/algorithms-and-data-structures) - Free course on edX offered by Microsoft (maybe these 2 resources, from Google and Microsoft, should belong into the [Courses](#Courses) section).
+7. [Microsoft - Algorithms and Data Structures](https://www.edx.org/course/algorithms-and-data-structures) - Free course on edX offered by Microsoft (maybe these 2 resources, from Google and Microsoft, should belong in the [Courses](#Courses) section).
 8. [HackerEarth - Tutorials and Practice](https://www.hackerearth.com/practice/) - Practice problems and learn about many algorithms and data structures needed for competitive programming.
 9. [KhanAcademy - Algorithms](https://www.khanacademy.org/computing/computer-science/algorithms) - Good explanations for some basic algorithms.
 10. [Tutorialspoint - Data Structures and Algorithms](https://www.tutorialspoint.com/data_structures_algorithms/index.htm) - Another platform with good explanations, also Tutorialspoint has free tutorials for almost everything related to CS!